Indonesians line up to beat deadline for tax amnesty's best terms

-JAKARTA Hundreds of Indonesians queued for hours on Friday to get the most attractive terms on offer under a tax amnesty that's recovered strongly after a slow start and which the finance minister calls the most successful a country has had.
+JAKARTA (Reuters) - Thousands of Indonesians queued for hours on Friday to get the most attractive terms on offer under a tax amnesty that's recovered strongly after a slow start and which the finance minister calls the most successful a country has had.

 The amnesty, which runs until March, aims to provide the government with billions of dollars in revenue to help cover a large fiscal deficit.

-Facing government threats of an unprecedented crackdown on tax evaders, more than 300,000 Indonesians have joined the tax amnesty scheme and declared $250 billion of assets since its launch in July.
+Facing government threats of an unprecedented crackdown on tax evaders, nearly 330,000 Indonesians have joined the tax amnesty scheme and declared $250 billion of assets since its launch in July.

-Friday marks the end of the program first phase, during which the lowest penalty of 2 percent on previously unreported assets applies.
+Friday marks the end of the program's first phase, during which the lowest penalty of 2 percent on previously unreported assets applies.
 The penalty rates rise 1-2 percentage points on Saturday and rise again from Jan.
 1 for the final phase.

 "I don't want to miss this.
 If the value of what I declare is big, than 1 percentage point matters," Lenna Yovanca, an employee in the fashion industry, said while waiting with scores of others outside the main tax office in Jakarta.

-Data on Friday showed 319,129 taxpayers had signed up, declaring 3,344 trillion rupiah ($257.19 billion) with 133 trillion rupiah pledged to be repatriated back to Indonesia, according to a government website giving daily updates.
+As of Friday afternoon, 328,611 taxpayers had signed up, declaring 3,441 trillion rupiah ($263.74 billion) with 134 trillion rupiah pledged to be repatriated back to Indonesia, according to a government website giving updates.

 Indonesians who declare assets overseas are not required to bring them home, but pay a lower penalty rate if they do.
 The bulk of Indonesia's offshore assets are believed to be in Singapore, with an estimated $200 billion there in private banking assets.

-To date, the amnesty has generated 95.3 trillion rupiah in government revenue, or 57 percent of Jakarta's 165 trillion rupiah target.
+To date, the amnesty has generated 97 trillion rupiah in government revenue, or nearly 60 percent of Jakarta's 165 trillion rupiah target.

+In the past few days, people wanting to join the amnesty started lining up outside tax offices at 3 am, officials said.
+Some of Indonesia's wealthiest individuals have also signed up.
+Tax offices have stayed open until midnight.

 "There has been rapid development this month," Finance Minister Sri Mulyani Indrawati told reporters on Thursday.